 Time to consciously opt for sustainable and cost-effective agricultural practices

 Using chemical inputs has multiple implications for human beings as well as for the living beings around them.
 Farmers in the Kanha-Pench corridor were heavily dependent on markets for agricultural inputs; inorganic farming methods demand increasing inputs every successive year, which has also increased the cost of production for them by a great extent.
-The ecology surrounding the buffer zone of the Kanha National Park is all-the-more sensitive, given that there is regular human-wildlife interaction in the area.
+The ecology surrounding the buffer zone of the Kanha National Park is even more sensitive, given that there is regular human-wildlife interaction in the area.
 Continuing to deploy inorganic farming inputs increases the possibility of contaminating water sources that could prove to be fatal for wildlife.

 Fully aware of how vulnerable their livelihoods are to slight shifts in the rainfall pattern and the availability of forest resources, community leaders residing on the fringes of forests have been keen on avoiding disharmony with nature.
 As a result, since 2018, 267 farmer-members of 20 village institutions (Gram Paryavaran Samitis) have adopted vermicompost, with support from Foundation for Ecological Security under the Adaptation Fund Project.

 Each Gram Samiti and its members seem determined to encourage fellow farmers (who could not directly learn with the Adaptation Fund Project) to take up vermicomposting as well as other complementary farming activities in their journey to a more sustainable way of agriculture.
 Farmers like Sehdev and Parvati Bai have proven to be catalysts at the community level, training all those who show interest in vermicomposting.
 Such a shift in farming methods has not only proved to be ecologically sustainable and easy on the pocket for marginal and small farmers in the region, but it has also shown that traditional indigenous knowledge can find its way back to these farmers.